Discover more from birthawakening

-My now-teenage daughter wrote this when she was 6, almost two years before she knew how to read.
+My daughter wrote this when she was 6, almost two years before she knew how to read.

 Invented spelling is a THING, y'all.